Table of Contents

 SIMPLE SEO TIPS: A Complete Search Engine Optimization Checklist

-This is a guest post on Simple SEO Tips from my friends Jenni & Mimi at Naughty Nutrition.
+This is a guest post on Simple SEO Tips from my friends Jenni & Mimi a few years ago when they ran Naughty Nutrition.

 Do you wonder how you can get free targeted traffic from Google by ranking some of your amazing blog posts for certain keywords?

-This week, my friends Jenni and Mimi from Naughty Nutrition have something super-special for you!
+This week, my friends Jenni and Mimi have something super-special for you!
 They have been rocking their website full of BS-free health information and delicious (“naughty”) recipes, and they’re spilling the beans on how they boosted their web traffic with Google!

 They created an SEO (Search Engine Optimization) checklist so you can follow their steps and do the same with your health blog.